 Footfall was measured in 29 stores, selected for their very different layouts, as well as a Benchmarking training programme developed to enable Store Managers to increase conversion rates and Average Transaction Values (ATV).
 Store Managers and their teams are now empowered to drive conversion rate performance in their stores, and can clearly see the impact their actions have on conversion rates

-Increased customer satisfaction: Our telecoms client had previously used only sales figures to determine store performance, however the senior management realized this gave them only part of the story.
+Increased customer satisfaction: Our telecoms client had previously used only sales figures to determine store performance, however the senior management realised this gave them only part of the story.

 Using footfall counting and sales conversion metrics, measurable differences have been seen in scheduling and budget efficiency, with the most immediate noticeable benefit being the ability to identify top-selling employees, resulting in a streamlined operational process, more efficient staff scheduling and better use of the staff budget.
 In turn this has led to increased customer satisfaction, a result highly valued by the company.